2nd Lt. Thomas Scott Savage

 previous first sergeant, Richard Danca, was made

+On December 1st, the tanks were ordered to the perimeter of Clark Field.
+Two members of each tank crew remained with their tanks at all times.
 On December 8, 1941, December 7th on the other side of the International Date Line, Tom lived through the Japanese attack on Clark Field.
 For the next four months, Tom worked to slow the Japanese conquest of the Philippines.
 It was during this time that he became B Company's first sergeant.
-He was later commissioned a second lieutenant.
+He was later received a combat commission as a second lieutenant.

 On February 3, 1942, Tom's tank was with the tanks of B Company which were guarding the east coast of Bataan, in the Lamay Area, to prevent the Japanese from landing troops behind the battle line.
 Each day, "Recon Joe" would fly over their position attempting to locate the tanks.
 That morning, Walter Cigoi, who was tired of being "buzzed" by the plane, opened fire on the plane in an attempt to shoot him down.
 Twenty minutes later, Japanese dive bombers hit the area with bombs.
 Two men died and many others were wounded.
 Tom was wounded and awarded the Purple Heart.